What Is a Normal Blood Sugar and How to Get It Back on Track

 • Up to 120 mg/dL after you eat

-Keep in mind, the blood glucose level before a meal for a non-diabetic and a prediabetic person may be very similar.
+Keep in mind that the blood glucose level before a meal for a non-diabetic and a prediabetic person may be very similar.
 As you can see in the graph below, how your blood sugar fluctuates after eating a meal can be more telling than your pre-meal glucose levels.
 However, if your pre-meal glucose level is over 100 mg/dL, you should see a doctor.
 A fasting glucose level of 126 mg/dL is considered diabetic.

 In this article, you will learn about the progression of Type 2 diabetes and how you can reverse it.